How to get into Cyber Security

 - Soft skills

-It’s important to understand the holistic nature of information security work: it’s a large area of expertise.
+It’s important to understand the holistic nature of information security work: it's a large area of expertise and there's no such thing as a one-size-fits-all 'cyber security professional'.
 This means that alongside broad skills, you will also need to specialise in a certain area.

 Essential IT skills for the cyber security job market